About the Pre-Doctoral Fellowship

-- Objectives and Expected Significance.
-Describe the main scientific challenges emphasizing new ideas addressed in your proposal.
-Briefly describe the project's major goals and their impact on the state of the field and how the proposed work relates to the present state of knowledge.
+- Objectives and Expected Significance: Briefly describe the project's major goals and their impact on the state of the field and how the proposed work relates to the present state of knowledge.

-- Background and relation to the present state of knowledge in the field.
-Describe how the proposed research relates to the present state of knowledge with citations to studies upon which the work is based (see Section 4 below).
+- Background and relation to the present state of knowledge in the field: Describe how the proposed research relates to the present state of knowledge with citations to studies upon which the work is based.

-- Research Description.
-A broad technical description of research plan: activities, methods, data (including the approximate number of samples), and theory.
+- Research Description: A technical description of research plan: activities, methods, data (including the approximate number of samples), and theory.
 It must explain what will be accomplished and how the stated goals will be achieved.

-- Timeframe.
-A plan of how the research questions will be addressed throughout the two year duration of the fellowship.
+- Timeframe: A plan of how the research questions will be addressed throughout the proposed duration of the research.
 The expected results should be discussed, including milestones and expected dates of completion.
-Applicants should include a plan of publication/dissemination of the results.

-- Reference information is required.
+4. References Cited.
+Reference information is required.
 Each reference must include the names of all authors in the same sequence in which they appear in the publication, the article title, book or journal title, volume number, page numbers and year of publication.
-Proposers should be especially careful to follow accepted scholarly practices in providing citations for source materials relied upon when preparing any section of the proposal.
-While there is no established page limitation, this section should include bibliographic citations only and should not be used to provide parenthetical information outside of the 4-page project description.
+Applicants should be especially careful to follow accepted scholarly practices in providing citations for source materials relied upon when preparing any section of the proposal.
+While there is no established page limitation, this section should include bibliographic citations only and should not be used to provide parenthetical information outside of the 6-page project description.

 5. Facilities, Equipment and Other Resources.
 Describe the facilities that are required to do the research, including any specialized equipment that is not available in Wiener Laboratory.
 Be specific about what resources you plan to use while at the Wiener Laboratory.
 If some experimental work will occur off-campus, explain how this will be achieved.

 6. Permits.
-Copies of permits(s) or letters from relevant authorities to study proposed materials, and copies of permission(s) from relevant excavation or project directors to study the proposed materials must be included.
+Copies of permit(s) or letters from relevant authorities to study proposed materials, and copies of permission(s) from relevant excavation or project directors to study the proposed materials must be included in this application.

 7. Curriculum vitae following requested format.
-Curriculum Vitae should include (in this order): Name and contact information; Educational history; Employment history; Short (50 word) description of research interests; up to 5 publications related to current research; up to 5 additional publications; up to 10 presentations; Relevant Experience and Important Activities (up to 250 words).
+Curriculum Vitae should include (in this order): Name and contact information; educational history; employment history; short (50 word) description of research interests; up to 5 publications related to current research; up to 5 additional publications; up to 10 presentations; and up to 250 words on relevant experience and other important activities.

-8. Three (3) letters of reference from scholars in the field.
-Three (3) letters of reference are required from scholars in the field commenting on the value and feasibility of the project.
+8. Letters of reference.
+Three (3) letters of reference from scholars in the field on the value and feasibility of the project.
 Information on the applicant’s teaching ability and experience, congeniality and collegial attributes may be also included in the reference letters.
 The name, institutional affiliation and relationship of each referee to the applicant (if any) must be included in the application.
 Contact information for your referees must be provided on the ASCSA online application that is described below.
 Recommendations are due on the same date as the deadline for applications, unless otherwise noted.
 Upon submission of the online application, recommenders will be sent an automated email with instructions about how to submit their letters of recommendation.
 Or, applicants may choose to send the request at any time by clicking the "Send Request Now" button on the online application form.
 Recommenders will be asked to upload their letters via the online application system, Submittable.
 However, it is also acceptable for recommenders to submit letters directly to this email address: email@example.com.
 All recommendations are confidential.